 Exercising in the evening can be a cause of insomnia.
 An intense evening workout increases the secretion of hormones adrenaline and cortisol, making it harder to sleep.

 When you have harder or longer workouts on your schedule, try doing them in the morning.
 However, if you are unable to do the workout in the morning, do it at least 3 hours before sleep so that you can relax and fall asleep more easily.

 8. Insufficient calorie intake

 If you train hard, there is no need for drastic diets.
 Insufficient calorie intake can be a cause of sleep issues.
-Your body needs nutrients to fill your glycogen stores and to replenish them more quickly and efficiently.
+Your body needs nutrients to fill your glycogen stores and replenish them more quickly and efficiently.

 When your sugar drops below a certain level, cortisol and a surge of adrenaline are released that force you to wake up.
-Low blood sugar will keep your body in a catatonic state throughout the night, instead of the anabolic process that is vital to repairing muscle damage caused by exercising.
+Low blood sugar will keep your body in a catatonic state throughout the night, instead of the anabolic process that is vital to repairing muscle damage caused by exercise.

 In addition to the fact that you should not go to bed hungry, it is important to check the quality of your diet and take care of the food that you eat throughout the day.